Azure/azure-powershell/src/Websites/Websites.Autorest/examples/Get-AzStaticWebAppBuildAppSetting.md

      appsettings Microsoft.Web/staticSites/builds/config
 ```

-This command gets app setting of build under a static web app.
+This command gets the application settings of a static web build.